Our Founding

 Joya Hayes, Capitol March Coordinator

-Dawnita Onyejiaka – Assistant Festival Coordinator
+Dawnita Onyejiaka – Festival Coordinator

 Cynthia is a member of Greater Mount Zion Church and Alpha Kappa Alpha Sorority, Incorporated.
 She is a proud undergraduate of Huston-Tillotson College and currently volunteers as an executive board member in the alumni association.
 Cynthia continued her education and received a Masters of Theology and a second Masters in Educational Administration.
 She has over 20 years of experience in various education roles.